-A life-changing experience of radical discipleship, personal growth and 24-7 prayer; the Vision Course will help you lay foundations of biblical knowledge, cross-cultural mission, character development and, of course, prayer for the rest of your life.
+Our Vision Course will help you lay foundations of biblical knowledge, cross-cultural mission, character development and - of course - prayer, for the rest of your life.

-LEARN about who God is and who you are in His eyes, and
+LEARN about who God is and who you are in His eyes

-LOVE the world in practical ways including a 5-week mission adventure.
+LOVE the world in practical ways including one month on mission.

 It's called The Vision Course after Pete Greig’s Vision Poem, a radical call to discipleship written on the wall of the first 24-7 prayer room, which went on to galvanize millions of disciples around the world.